 What sets this kit apart from the rest (and, to be frank, is the main selling point) is the module.
 The module you get with the Strike Pro SE can rival any high-end big brand module.
 It comes with a whopping 45,000 samples made from 1,800 instruments and 136 built-in custom kits.

 You can also use a USB connection or a 16 GB SD memory card to add anything you want to this module.
 It comes with an onboard sampling option, giving you an option for adding on-the-fly changes to your sound.
-You can also use Strike software for sound editing and uploading the sounds.
+You can also use the Strike software editor for sound editing and uploading multi-sampled sounds.

 Alesis keeps bringing out content updates for this module, so it will get better over time, and you won’t be stuck with the same sounds forever.

 The drum heads and cymbal trigger had some issues in the past, so Alesis went for solving those first.
 All toms and cymbals now come with 3-zone triggers, which work very well.
 You should note that they are still not as good as high-end Roland drum pads and modules when it comes to triggering.

 The main advantage is that they won’t break as easily as they did in the original version, and you can work them round the clock as they should work.
 However, the sound capabilities of the drum module are fantastic, so it will compensate for some of the subtle differences you can lose on the triggering not being the best on the market.